BasirS/mhcXmta-datathon_project/README.md

 ### 🏆 MHC × MTA Inaugural Datathon Project

 ## 🌟 Overview
 This project explores the **Fair Fares NYC** program, which provides discounted metro cards for eligible residents.
-Our goal is to analyze the impact of expanding eligibility criteria to include individuals earning up to **200% of the federal poverty level**, focusing on transportation access in key neighborhoods:
+My goal is to analyze the impact of expanding eligibility criteria to include individuals earning up to **200% of the federal poverty level**, focusing on transportation access in key neighborhoods:
 - Elmhurst/Jackson Heights
 - Flushing
 - Sunset Park